pradnyanim18/COVID-19-Protein-Sequence-Analysis/README.md

 execute the list of tasks for this project which not only helped us to perform our tasks efficiently as well as gave us the desired results.

-DataSet:
+### DataSet:
+1. Main dataset with unique sequences : sequencesData.csv
-1. data/sequencesData-JanToMarch.csv
+ - data/sequencesData-JanToMarch.csv
-2. data/sequencesData-AprToJune.csv
+ - data/sequencesData-AprToJune.csv
-3. data/sequencesData-JulToSep.csv
+ - data/sequencesData-JulToSep.csv
-4. MN908947.fna
+2. To analyze reference sequence: MN908947.fna

-Results:
+### Results:

 ![image](https://user-images.githubusercontent.com/76032040/102280817-b1b6a480-3ee2-11eb-9bbf-dd14c4709f80.png)